 This makes staying active arguably the best natural treatment for any symptom.
 The increased social interaction will also help to stave off feelings of loneliness in the wake of the death of your loved ones.
 To that end, consider joining a gym, or finding a group to exercise with.
 Regular activities such as sunrise yoga or just scheduled trips to exercise can help return a comfortable and healthy routine to your shaken life.
 Still, social interaction, while helpful, isn’t entirely necessary.
 What matters is that you’re up and active, keeping your body healthy so that your mind can follow suit.

 Alone, they can do a great amount to help treat your grief symptoms, but don’t think that you have to limit yourself in any way.
 Natural remedies can often be taken with prescribed medicine.
-This will help to mitigate negative side effects or simply to compliment the positive uses of the prescribed drugs.
+This will help to mitigate negative side effects or simply to complement the positive uses of the prescribed drugs.
 Ensure that your doctor is aware of any natural remedies you’re using so that they can help you properly address the issue, and always be safe with any treatments that you use, natural or otherwise.